 One universal way to add interest to a presentation is to add some kind of story.
-(You can also refer to the section in Chapter 5 Writing Style [add link] that talks about Story.)
-According to Harvard psychologist Jerome Bruner, a person is 22 times more likely to remember a fact when it's told as part of a story (Harrison ).
+(You can also refer to the section in Chapter 5 Style that talks about story.)
+According to Harvard psychologist Jerome Bruner, a person is 22 times more likely to remember a fact when it's told as part of a story (Harrison, 2015).
 22 times!
 Here's a two-minute video of Nancy Duarte talking about the power of story:

 You can add storytelling elements to your presentation in two ways: globally and locally.

 If you can take your presentation's message and treat it like a story with a beginning, middle, and end, then you're halfway there.
 Your presentation itself can feel like a story or a journey you take us on if you start with a theme, develop it with strong points and good examples, and end with excitement and closure.
 Think of the solution you offer like a "happily ever after."